 You may not want to force end users to perform an identity verification unless you need it for regulatory purposes.
 However, you can provide them with additional perks if identity verification is introduced as a security and fraud reduction feature.

 A thoroughly-designed approach can enable you to preserve user privacy and increase the security of your platform by collecting the right type of information to identify an end-user or a specific transaction.
-As fraud continues to rise and regulations get more strict, incorporating KYC best practices from the financial sector combined with great UX design from a dedicated platform will help you to build trust with your customers and ensure business growth.
+As fraud continues to rise and regulations get more strict, incorporating KYC best practices from the financial sector combined with great UX design from a dedicated platform like Passbase will help you to build trust with your customers and ensure business growth.

 Considering an ID verification solution for your business?
 Try Passbase for free.